Site Host Proposal Guidelines

 - outline clear and sufficient administrative support (including carving out roles for various ranks of faculty and students to become involved);

-- describe sources of anticipated, actual, and in-kind funding; Registration costs do not cover the cost of the conference, so hosting institutions are expected to find between $20,000-40,000 total in sponsorships and in-kind donations, or whatever is needed to cover your costs.
+- describe sources of anticipated, actual, and in-kind funding; Registration costs do not cover the cost of the conference, so hosting institutions are expected to find $30,000 in sponsorships and in-kind donations such as course releases for local chair,funding for a graduate or undergraduate assistant, or whatever is needed to cover your costs.

 - offer outline of spaces where the conference will be held and how those spaces and activities follow the conference theme, especially for any off-campus spaces.